ken-scarf/engineering-test/README.md

 As the lead engineer you have the liberty to design the communication protocol between the driver and the executor with the following requirements:

 * An executor is a server process that continously exchanges messages with the driver.
+* A driver that communicates with the executor on tasks that need to be performed.
 * Executor and driver communicate over STDIN and STDOUT channels for simplicity.
 * An executor should have a maximum amount of tasks it can execute concurrently.
 * Each task carries a unique identifier, the task type, and input parameters, depending on the type of task.